clintonbf/Clints-doc-project/docs/5-glossary.md

 Examples of classes at Academie Duello are: "Mastery class", "SwordFit", and "Youth class".

 ### Curriculum month
-Curriculum months start on the Monday of the first 'full week' of the calendar month and go for four full weeks.
+Curriculum months start on the Monday of the first 'full week' of the calendar month.
+They are four calendar-weeks in length.

 For example: April 1, 2020 falls on a Wednesday and April 30 falls on a Thursday.
 The curriculum month starts on Monday, April 6 and ends on Sunday, April 26.